Great! :)

 Instead of depending on outside consultants or off-the-shelf courses, Integrant built its own internal training system.
 This grassroots, peer-led approach allowed trusted team members to become prompt engineers and AI mentors, fostering a culture of shared learning and ongoing experimentation.

-“Our best training didn’t come from outside vendors,” said Yousef.
+“Our best training didn’t come from outside vendors” said Yousef.
 “It came from within.
 Our early adopters became internal experts, leading prompt engineering sessions that others actually wanted to attend.”

 This approach addressed two major challenges head-on: employee concerns about becoming obsolete and the complexity of implementing responsible AI.
 By presenting GenAI as a career enhancer rather than a replacement, Integrant helped its developers view AI as a means to increase their impact, not diminish it.
-Engineers were taught to “Think first, tool second ”: solve the problem independently, then use AI to validate, test, and refine.
+Engineers were taught to “think first, tool second”: solve the problem independently, then use AI to validate, test, and refine.
 This shift in mindset helped ensure that GenAI was used wisely, not blindly.

 One of the most important messages Yousef shared was that engineers need a deep understanding of the business domains in which they work.
 In an AI-driven environment, developers can’t afford to be disconnected from the "why" behind their work.